portworx/dcos-examples/portworx-Cassandra/1.9/README.md

 # Install Cassandra

-Now Cassandra-PX package should be available under Universe->Packages
+portwox-cassandra package should be available under Universe->Packages
 ![Cassandra Package List](img/Cassandra-install-01.png)
 ## Default Install
 If you want to use the defaults, you can now run the dcos command to install the service